Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Real-time updates to customers and stakeholders

-This is where most traditional systems fail as they only plan but do not execute.
+This is where most traditional systems fail — they plan but do not execute.

 4. Feedback and Learning Layer